Atlas doesn't support this feature in multi-cloud clusters at this time.

 - To permit Atlas downscale your cluster to a lower cluster tier may leave your cluster unable to handle your workload.
 Only allow Atlas to scale the cluster down if you understand your cluster's range of workloads.
 Account for any possible spikes or dips in cluster activity.

-- You cannot scale to a cluster smaller than
+- You can't scale to a cluster smaller than

 When Atlas downscales your cluster, it checks that your minimum cluster tier bound supports your cluster's current disk configuration.
 If your selected minimum cluster tier can't support your current disk configuration, Atlas adjusts your minimum tier to the next lowest tier which can support your configuration.Example